MagmeticForce/Math_Writer/README.md

 IMPORTANT: this program does not have Save or Load functionality.
 It is recommended that you take pictures of your work instead.
 If I have time, I might include this feature.

-IMPPORTANT: if you cannot close out of the software, you can use the "Alt + Tab" or "Command + Tab" shortcut to switch to another window.
+IMPORTANT: if you cannot close out of the software, you can use the "Alt + Tab" or "Command + Tab" shortcut to switch to another window.
 Then you can perhaps close it from your Task Bar at the bottom.
 Alternatively, if you're on Windows, you can do "Ctrl + Alt + Delete" to open the Task Manager, and you can close the program through there.
 Or, if you're on Mac, you can do "Command + Option + Escape" to force close the program.

 KEYBOARD CONTROLS (with Regular Keyboard Mode turned OFF):
 * TOP ROW: